doctorfree/Asciiville/README.md

 font.
 The `asciiville` command attempts to ensure the use of a Monospaced font where it is possible but options do exist for the Asciiville user to use whatever the current terminal window might be.
-In this case, "Use Current Terminal", it is up to the Asciiville user to configure the terminal window for Monospaced font use.
+In this case, "Use Current Terminal", the Asciiville user may need to manually configure the terminal window for Monospaced font use.

+When viewing Ascii Art in non-slideshow mode, the user can enter 'z' or 'b' followed by 'Return' to enter "zoom/browse" mode.
+In this mode the user can zoom in and out of the ascii art.
+To zoom in, press 'i' and to zoom out press 'o'.
+Press any other key to exit zoom/browse mode.

 #### Usage message for the `asciiville` command